 Back in July of 2012, Bytecoin, the first real life implementation of CryptoNote, was launched.
 CryptoNote is the application layer protocol that fuels various decentralized currencies.
 While it is similar to the application layer which runs bitcoin in many aspects, there a lot of areas where the two differ from each other.

-Monero is headed by a group of 7 developers of which 5 have chosen to remain anonymous while two have come out openly in public.
-They are: David Latapie and Riccardo Spagni aka “Fluffypony”.
+Monero is headed by a core development team of 7 developers of which 5 have chosen to remain anonymous while two have come out openly in public.
+They are – David Latapie and Riccardo Spagni aka “Fluffypony”.
 The project is open source and crowdfunded.

 So what is it about Monero that makes it so hot and in-demand.
 What are the unique properties that the CryptoNote algorithm gives it?
 Let’s check it out.